Case studies AI-powered patient matching

 Iterative design

-Method: Internal design reviews with the PM, BA, and developer — including team members from another EMR’s AI Matching project
+Method: Internal design reviews with the PM, BA, and developer — including team members from the other EMR's AI Matching project

 Approach: Low-fidelity mockups → interaction flows → clickable prototype → iterative refinements

-I worked closely with internal team members who had experience with patient matching in another EMR.
-These review cycles offered quick, relevant feedback and helped refine the flow.
+I worked closely with internal team members who had experience with patient matching in the other EMR.
+These review cycles helped refine the workflow and ensure the AI interaction felt clear, trustworthy, and aligned with existing processes.

 Key insights from iteration: